 He also loves the to-go aspect of mason jar desserts.
 Put a lid on it, and send it home with guests.
 He says the layers don’t tend to shift much once they’re in place.

 “If you’re hosting a party, and you want to send someone home with something, what an awesome takeaway,” he said.
 “Here’s a cobbler, lid’s on it, heat it up tomorrow and have it.”
+We agree.

 The summer issue of our Naturally magazine is full of recipes, architecture, DIYs and more.
 Be inspired to party with sweet figgy bourbon cocktails, spicy green beans and sunny, heat-hardy flowers that will brighten up your home all summer.

 In this issue, learn how easy it is to grow and harvest your own baby broccoli, get a peek into an historic piece of architecture designed by Frank Lloyd Wright and learn how to make the most of your water feature.
 Click below to start reading!